OpenGridForum/DFDL/calls/2023/2023-01-05_DFDL-WG-Call.md

 | 2022-10-06 | Application still in ISO pipeline.
 | 2022-11-03 | Expecting to hear by next WG call.
 | 2022-12-01 | Not heard anything yet.
 Steve to send chaser.
+| 2023-01-05 | OGF accepted as a PAS submitter.
+Joined on the call by Alan Sill & Wolfgang Ziegler.
+Alan suggested DFDL WG joined the SC38 WG5 calls, introduced DFDL 1.0 to the group, and followed its suggestions as to how to proceed.
+Steve to approach WG5 chair Fernando Gebara Filho.
+Wolfgang reminded us that adoption of DFDL would be by national body vote, so making relevant national bodies like ANSI & BSI aware might be useful.
+Also need to make sure there is a free copy of the standard publicly available.
+Noted that there is already a good synergy with ISO standards because DFDL schemas exist for ISO standards EDIFACT and ISO8583.

 |    326     | Rules for when an assert or discriminator is used on a prefixLengthType simple type (All) |